MediBoss/Professional-Portfolio/README.md

 Simple, Lightweight, and easy-to-use iOS location-based reminder app that uses apple's geofencing and CoreLocation Api to send the user local notifications of reminders based on their locations.

 * Link to Repo : <a href = "https://github.com/yveslym/remindMe" >Remindme</a>
 * Link to Live Product :

-## 6.🚩SIBS

-### Overview
-Super Intelligent Book Summarizer, or SIBS, is a web application (or terminal/command-line application)that concisely and accuratly summarizes the user's book or article at any given length.I am currenlty building it to run on the Terminal with local files but then will build it as a web app with html,css,and Flask for the backend.

-* Link to Repo : <a href = "https://github.com/MediBoss/SIBS" >SIBS</a>
-* Link to Live Product :